bachmeil/the-blog/_posts/2026-06-20-finding-content.md

 layout: post
 title: Internet Content Directory 2026
 ---
 Finding real internet content in 2026 is *extremely* hard.
 It's shocking that it's *this* much harder to find real content than it was 25 years ago.
-Take this is a leading counterexample if someone says technology doesn't regress.
+This is a leading counterexample if anyone says technology doesn't regress.

 This page is my personal index of real internet content.
 If it helps anyone else, great.
 Hopefully you can find yourself going down a rabbit hole where you spend hours reading about others careful thoughts and analysis.
+The links are for reading and learning (even if I don't agree with it!) rather than shallow consumption/entertainment/interacting with others - activities I prefer to avoid.

 - <https://lxer.com/>
 - <https://bubbles.town/>